Falcon Heavy Viasat-3 F3 Launch & Landing

 Key Times: Checkin T-30 min | Boarding T-15 min | Departure T-0

-- See NASA's new SLS moon rocket, the most powerful in the world, standing on its launch pad for the historic Artemis II launch, from an up-close vantage point and a unique angle (roughly 2 mi away)
+- See the first Falcon Heavy since October 2024 standing on its launch pad, from an up-close vantage point and a unique angle (roughly 500-1000 yd/m away)

 - Chance to view other active rockets on their pads (subject to launch schedules)

-- Enjoy a unique ocean-side view of every active CCAFS and KSC launch pad
+- Enjoy a unique ocean-side view of other CCAFS and KSC launch pads

 - View many sites of interest in Port Canaveral harbor and along the Cape